Thursday, February 1, 2024

 example from auction site

-reverse of card at the left
+reverse design of both cards at the left

 photographer: Poe and Green